 The Cow from Kung Pow! is the Dragon.
 Well... sort of.
 He's not stronger than the Big Bad, but he is hilariously fast... and slightly Genre Savvy, when he rapidly kicks the Hero when they freeze in the air.

 In Old Boy, Mr. Han is the Dragon for Lee Woo-Jin — his entire purpose in the movie is to absorb Oh Dae-Su's Unstoppable Rage.

-The Dragon / Big Bad relationship is referenced in Unbreakable: "There's always two kinds; there's the soldier villain — who fights the hero with his hands; and then there's the real threat — the brilliant and evil archenemy — who fights the hero with his mind."
+Although the movie does not actually contain a Dragon, the Dragon / Big Bad relationship is referenced in Unbreakable: "There's always two kinds; there's the soldier villain — who fights the hero with his hands; and then there's the real threat — the brilliant and evil archenemy — who fights the hero with his mind."

 It's somewhat unclear who takes over as Magneto's dragon after Mystique's departure in the third film as there isn't a clear-cut second in command.
 The two top candidates would be Pyro, who is the only remaining member of the Brotherhood who was with Magneto prior to the beginning of the movie, and Callisto, who was the apparent leader of the Morlocks before they became Magneto's new Mook army.
 A case might also be made for Juggernaut, though he fits better in the role of The Brute.